FrancoB411/flash_card_hasher/README.md

 ## Usage

-Say you have a markdown file with a bunch of headings and definitions, like the [sample_import.md](#).
+Say you have a markdown file with a bunch of headings and definitions, like [this](https://github.com/FrancoB411/flashcard_hasher/blob/master/spec/fixtures/sample_import.md).

 Run this: